zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/Detailed_README.md

 ## Software Installation and Setup

-Before installing any softwares start by cloning this repository:
+Before installing any softwares, start by cloning this repository:

 ```bash
 cd ~